clairechabas/node-ts-express-api/README.md

 1. Fork and clone this repo.
 2. Run `npm install`.
 4. Use the scripts below.
+5. Replace the boilerplate code with your own.
 <br /><br />

 ## Scripts